 Recently a freelance journalist working for Destiny Magazine asked me to answer questions on keeping training fresh.
 All my training workshops I’ve developed under NETucation have been designed for skills not qualifications.
 Here is my experience:

 We live in a complex world filled with confusion and conflict.
 Training for qualifications received a major backlash in 2010 when Peter Thiel, a Paypal founder and early investor in Facebook, created the Thiel Fellowship.
 He awarded $100,000 each to 20 people under 20-years-old in order to spur them to quit college and create their own ventures.

-- When dealing with the Complexity of your business or industry, seek training courses that will help you understand the big picture and how to avoid the paradox of choice.
-Clarity helps you to simplify problems and break them down into more manageability parts to solve.
+- When dealing with the complexity of your business or industry, seek training courses that will help you understand the big picture and how to avoid the paradox of choice.
+Clarity helps you to simplify problems and break them down into more manageable parts to solve.

 - Bypass confusion by selecting the oldest and more established universities or colleges.
-There is a tremendous problem with confidence in most government subsidised training from forced compulsory schooling through FET colleges.
-Leadership in a industry takes discipline, hard work and focus.
+There is a tremendous problem with confidence in most government-subsidised training from compulsory schooling through FET colleges.
+Leadership in an industry takes discipline, hard work and focus.

 - Sidestep conflicting information by modelling your career on the top international experts in your field.
 Magazines like Forbes and Fortune often publish ranking of top companies to work for, top professionals under 40 and powerful women in business lists.
 Use these as a barometer of your path to success.
 Collaboration on social networks like LinkedIn is a 100 times more valuable than Facebook or Twitter because it allows you to go deep into the training topics you need on a daily basis.